 The option in Financial Analysis prepares graduates for the fields in investment, portfolio management, corporate financial analysis and general finance.

 The option in Financial Planning prepares graduates for the fields in consulting and financial advising and for a solid foundation for a career in personal financial planning.

-The option in Insurance prepares graduates for a wide variety of analytical, managerial or underwriting careers in the insurance and risk management industry.
+The option in Risk Management and Insurance prepares graduates for a wide variety of analytical, managerial or underwriting careers in the risk management and insurance industry.

 The David Nazarian College of Business and Economics is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 Only 5 percent of business schools worldwide have achieved AACSB International accreditation.

 The Business Honors Program is open to students who are declared majors in Accountancy, Economics, Information Systems, or Business Administration with an option in either Business Analytics, Business Law, Financial Analysis, Financial Planning, Global Supply Chain Management, Management, Marketing, Real Estate, Risk Management and Insurance, or Systems and Operations Management, who meet all Business Honors Program admissions criteria.
 Students who apply and are selected for admission to the program are offered a variety of benefits; for example, priority registration, mentorship and networking opportunities, a dedicated workspace, specialized academic advisement, smaller class sizes and cohort coursework.
 Students who fulfill all Business Honors Program requirements will receive the Business Honors option designation on their transcript in addition to their primary degree.
 For more information, call (818) 677-3100 or visit the Business Honors Program website.